someengineering/resoto.com/blog/2022/05-16-resoto-metrics/index.md

 This would return a list of all the EC2 instances with more than 4 cores.
 That's useful if I want to do something with each individual instance, but sometimes I'm not interested in the details of individual resources.
 Sometimes I just want to know the sum of how many resources there are.
 Or, how many resources of a certain kind are running.
 Like the distribution of compute instances by instance type (e.g. how many m5.large, m5.2xlarge, etc.) or the current cost of compute plus storage grouped by team.

-### Aggregating
+#### Aggregating

 This is where the before mentioned [aggregation](https://resoto.com/blog/2022/03/03/aggregating-search-data) comes into play.
-It does just that; [aggregating resources and grouping the result](https://resoto.com/blog/2022/03/03/aggregating-search-data).
+It does just that; [aggregating and grouping the results of a search](https://resoto.com/blog/2022/03/03/aggregating-search-data).

 ```
 > search aggregate(/ancestors.cloud.reported.name as cloud, /ancestors.account.reported.name as account, /ancestors.region.reported.name as region, instance_type as type, instance_status as status: sum(1) as instances_total): is(instance)